silversurfer63/learning-library/data-management-library/oracle-infa/query/query.md

 ## Introduction

-In this lab, you will navigate to INFA UI and run the scripts.
+In this lab, you will navigate to Informatica UI, create a mapping and execute it.

 Estimated Lab Time: 20 minutes